 For risk assessments during the COVID-19 pandemic, please refer to the government guidance on Working Safely.

 Some risk assessments, such as fire, legionella, etc, will be undertaken on a School-wide basis and coordinated by the Estates Division.
 Others will need to be undertaken on a local basis, such as 'manual handling' or 'display screen equipment' assessments.

 Departmental managers in academic departments and heads of division in central administration are charged with ensuring that risk assessments are undertaken in the areas for which they are responsible.
-There are two training courses arranged by the Health and Safety Team for those carrying out or participating in risk assessments, which can be booked via the Training System.
+The Health and Safety Team arrange training courses for those carrying out or participating in risk assessments: these can be booked via the Training System.

 Any occupational health and safety risk assessment should follow the process set out below: